 Key Components of an Effective Resignation Letter:

-- Last Working Day: Specify your intended final day of work
+- Last Working Day: Mention the exact date of your final day of work

-- Transition Plan: Brief outline of how you'll handle ongoing projects
+- Transition Plan: Explain how you'll handle ongoing projects and, you know, help with the handover

-- Contact Information: Include your personal contact details for future correspondence
+- Contact Information: Add your personal details so they can reach you in the future if needed

 When to Use a Short Resignation Letter